Hawai‘i Forest Stewardship Program

 How to Participate

-1. Interested landowners are asked to contact Forestry and Wildlife staff to discuss your proposed project.
+1. Interested landowners should contact Forestry and Wildlife staff to discuss their proposed project.

 2. Develop and submit a project proposal for review by the Forest Stewardship Advisory Committee (FSAC).
 Those with approved proposals will be invited to write and submit a full management plan that must cover a period of 10 years for review by the FSAC.